HatsuSixty/north/README.md

 ```console
 $ ./north.py com -r <file>
 ```
-For more details, see `./north.py help`
+For more details, see `./north.py help`.